Pixelynx/SpotiVibe/README.md

 5.  **Lyrics Analysis**: The app uses a zero-shot classification model to analyze lyrics and determine if they match the given vibe.
 6.  **Pagination**: Search results are paginated for better user experience.

+## Search Filters

+The application supports more flexible search options for the Vibe Search feature:

+- **Vibe Only**: Users can search for songs based solely on a vibe or phrase.
+- **Vibe and Artist**: Users can refine their search by specifying an artist along with the vibe.
+- **Vibe and Genre**: Users can further narrow down the search by selecting a genre in addition to the vibe.
+- **Vibe, Artist, and Genre**: Users can combine all three filters for a highly specific search.

+### Note:
+- The genre filter is currently in a preliminary stage and may require further refinement to ensure accurate filtering based on genre.
+This is an area identified for improvement and will be addressed in future updates.

 ## Areas for Improvement

 1.  **Performance Optimization**: The app currently has issues with long request times, especially for artists with large discographies.
 This needs to be optimized, possibly by implementing caching or batch processing.